arduino/docs-content/content/learn/03.programming/06.memory-guide/memory-guide.md

 ### EEPROM Memory Measurement

-To be able to use EEPROM features, it is already included with the Arduino IDE platform so it does not require additional step to install any library.
+EEPROM features are already included with the Arduino IDE platform so it does not require additional step to install any library to use its features.

 EEPROM memory measurement can be done through use of the following simple code fragment.
 The code is simplified to write a byte to know exactly which address it is reading from.
-It can be modified to read everything from every possible address.
+It can be modified to read everything from every available possible address.

 ```cpp
 #include <EEPROM.h>